RareSkills/blog/how-does-tornado-cash-work/how-does-tornado-cash-work.md

 The prover is the withdrawer who can prove they carried out a hash computation to produce one of the leaves.
 Generally, the only person who can withdraw is the same person who deposited, as they would be the only party that can prove they know the hash preimages.
 Of course, this user must use a different and completely unassociated address for withdrawal!

-The withdrawer actually caries out the above computation (Merkle proof and leaf hash generation), produces the zk-proof that they carried it out properly, then supplies this proof to the smart contract.
+The withdrawer actually carries out the above computation (Merkle proof and leaf hash generation), produces the zk-proof that they carried it out properly, then supplies this proof to the smart contract.

 The `merkleProof` and `{secret1, secret2}` are hidden in the proof, but with the proof of computation, a verifier can validate the withdrawer actually ran the computation to correctly produce the leaf and Merkle root.